Frequently Asked Questions

 Please note that as internships fall outside the regular scholarships and staff positions available at PRIO, it is recommended that candidates present their applications through the academic institutions to which they are affiliated, and that steps taken to cover expenses (plus our overhead), through grants or otherwise, are clearly explained.

 Q. Does PRIO accept guest researchers?

-Simple Answer: Occasionally.
+Simple answer: Occasionally.

-Our ability to host a guest researcher (including doctoral students) depends on the availability of office space, available funds, and the capacity of the relevant programme manager who would provide them with supervision.
-In principle, PRIO is willing to consider hosting guest researchers whose projects are generally of relevance to our own research agenda, more specifically of relevance to an existing project, and whereby a period of close working promises to be mutually beneficial.
+Detailed answer: Our ability to host a guest researcher (including doctoral students) depends on the availability of office space, available funds, and the capacity of the relevant programme manager who would provide them with supervision.
+In principle, PRIO is willing to consider hosting guest researchers whose projects are generally of relevance to our own research agenda, more specifically of relevance to an ongoing project, and whereby a period of close working promises to be mutually beneficial.

 Guest Researcher positions are, just like with regular positions, subject to an overhead charge which needs to be covered by external sources.
 There may be opportunity for an existing project at PRIO to cover part of this in-built overhead cost, but usually the guest researcher’s home institute would be expected to cover it.
 Occasionally, PRIO will apply to external sources to fund the inclusion of a specific (named) guest researcher in a project, but as with the standard researcher fellowships this needs to be built into the project budget already at the development stage.
 It is therefore recommended that you first contact an appropriate researcher at PRIO to make them aware of your research and how it might be of benefit to their current and future projects.

 Q. Is it possible to do a PhD at PRIO?